Continuous and Discontinuous Phase Transitions in the evolution of a polygenic trait under stabilizing selective pressure: The model

 \section{The model}

-We consider a system of $N$ diploid individuals, sexually reproducing with random mating between any pairs of individuals.
-Each individual is represented by two sequences of $M$ variables, $\sigma_{kj}$ (where $k=1,2$ stands for the two genome replicas, and $j=1,\dots,M$ runs on different loci).
-We refer to $\sigma_{kj}$ as alleles, and assume that each allele can take two values, $\pm 1$.
-At each generation, all individuals are removed, and a new generation of same size $N$ is formed by off-springs of the previous individuals.
-A mutation rate, $\mu$, is introduced, as the probability of an allele to mutate at each generation ($\sigma_{kj} \rightarrow -\sigma_{kj}$).
-Similar models were studied in Ref.s \cite{ServaPeliti1991, HiggsDerrida1991}.
+Using numerical simulations, we study a model for $N$ diploid individuals, sexually reproducing with random mating between any pairs of individuals.
+Each individual $i$ (with $i=1, \dots, N$) is represented by two sequences of $M$ variables, $\sigma_{ikj}$ (where $k=1,2$ stands for the two genome replicas, and $j=1,\dots,M$ runs on different loci).
+We refer to $\sigma_{ikj}$ as alleles, and assume that each allele can take two values, $\pm 1$.
+A mutation rate, $\mu$, is introduced, as the probability of an allele to mutate at each generation ($\sigma_{ikj} \rightarrow -\sigma_{ikj}$).
+Similar models were studied in Refs. \cite{ServaPeliti1991, HiggsDerrida1991}.